 What about servicing & tyres?

 Your motorcycle must arrive having been fully serviced and with new tyres.
 As this expedition is around 6,000 miles, we do not organise any servicing of your bike en route.
 Tyre choice is the responsibility of the rider.
 We will provide tyre recommendations at our pre-departure meetings, but it is normal for us to change to knobbly tyres (such as Continental TKC80) when we reach Namibia.
+We will pre-plan the purchase of these tyres on your behalf, but the costs of new tyres is your responsibility.

 Is it difficult to get fuel?